PauliusMacernis/Installs/list-of-software-to-install/my-linux-ubuntu.md

 Before you even start with Ubuntu, you may test it or another distro, e.g. here: https://distrotest.net/

-In case you are stuck with the too old Ubuntu 20.10 version (e.g. which is in EOL - End Of Life state), check this one:
+In case you are stuck with the too old Ubuntu 20.10 version (e.g. which is in EOL - End Of Life state - http://www.ubuntu.com/releaseendoflife), check this one:
 - https://askubuntu.com/questions/1361262/how-upgrade-ubuntu-20-10-after-its-eol

 Now, go on with the Ubuntu software install & config as usual: